12 Best Ways to Lower Your Utility Bill

 how to lower your utility bill

 Consolidate bills and BNPL payments, effortlessly manage your budget, and avoid overdraft fees.
-Join Cushion now and build your credit history with the payments you're already making!
+Join Cushion now and take control of your finances with ease!

-Sign up for Free
+Sign up

 It’s no secret how expensive living in the U.S. can be, and how important it is to find any way possible to save money.
 Utility bills are a necessity, but there are ways that you can lower your water and energy consumption without having to give up things that really matter to you.
 This will also ensure that you are able to get your essential bills paid on time.
 As long as you’re willing and able, you can lower your electric bill by changing your habits in simple ways that benefit both you and the planet.
 You can start by adjusting the temperature on your hot water heater, fixing leaky faucets, and minimizing your artificial light usage.